uikit/uikit-site/docs/pages/leader.md

 ## Component options

-The table below lists the available settings of the `uk-leader` attribute.
+Any of these options can be applied to the component attribute.
+Separate multiple options with a semicolon.
 [Learn more](javascript.md#component-configuration)

 | Option  | Value          | Default | Description                                                                                                                                                |
 |---------|----------------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------------|